turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 ```

-Your test should looks something like this:
+Your test should look something like this:

 ```js